openstack-archive/refstack/specs/proposed/refstack-org-gearman-tester.rst

  *  gearman client side code. (https://review.openstack.org/#/c/84270/)
  *  gearman worker code (wip)
  *  api method for reporting failure
+ *  installer with dependency coverage for the worker

 Alternatives
 ------------

 There are a lot of other job queue type things ..
-I happen to love gearman and the infra team has a gearman based system in place already.. they know how to trouble shoot it and tweak it for performance.
+I happen to love gearman and the infra team has a gearman based system in place already.. they know how to troubleshoot it and tweak it for performance.

 Data model impact
 -----------------